Waivy1/spotify_control/README.md

 **Features:**
 * All info is displayed in real time via ajax requests
-* Song's rythm and other accousticness for a current playing song
+* Song's rhythm and other acousticness for a current playing song
 * Add a song to a playlist
 * Create a playlist
 * Display current playlist and the song in it